Microsoft Canada ITPro - #canitpro

 Pierre Roman Twitter | LinkedIn

-Back in March, we at CANITPRO.NET published a post entitled Step-By-Step: Migrating From VMware to Microsoft Hyper-V Server 2012.
-This post has now become the first step to an even larger endeavour.
+Microsoft's investment in Azure is tremendous and by today's announcements show no signs of stopping.
+Announcements made at World Partner Conference also highlighted significant gains in Hyper-V 2012 R2 adoption over previous years.
+In light of this, last year's post entitled Step-By-Step: Migrating From VMware to Microsoft Hyper-V Server 2012 now becomes the first step to an even larger endeavour than what it was originally intended for.
 With the advent of the cloud becoming more and more accepted as best practice for seamless scalability and redundancy, it might be a good time to take the next step and begin pondering moving your organizations to the cloud.

-Disclaimer: This post has not been written to slight any other virtualization offering
+Disclaimer: This post's intention is to not slight any other virtualization offering

 Step 1: Complete Step-By-Step: Migrating From VMware to Microsoft Hyper-V Server 2012

 This previous Step-By-Step is important as it provides guidance as to converting your VMware VM into a Hyper-V VM.